 So has the author-creator replaced God in this new reality as the demiurge of a brave new world?
 Can narrative realism ever succeed in representing the actual world it seeks to document?

-“Scenes of Clerical Life” by George Eliot (above) is one of the first examples of the genre – and it also happens to be the first book that portrays alcoholism in great detail.
+“Scenes of Clerical Life” by George Eliot (above) is one of the first examples of the genre – and it is the first book that portrays alcoholism in great detail.
 The book contains three short stories and deals with the politics and societal effects of religious reform in rural England.
 Often cited as the most controversial of the collection, Janet’s Repentance brings several issues to the fore, chiefly alcoholism and domestic violence.
 The narrative introduces the reader to a torrid and often violent reality where the internalisation of repression and gradual breakdown of social and religious mores is demonstrated in all the main characters.
-Eliot weaves a form of idealism in her realist tapestry, where she is both loyal to her roots and her depiction of rural life (almost to the point of ethnography), but she also adapts and constructs a reality that is consciously created and knowingly fictive.
+Eliot weaves a form of idealism in her realist tapestry, where she is both loyal to her roots and her depiction of rural life (almost to the point of ethnography), but she also constructs a reality that is consciously created and knowingly fictive.

 The philosopher Mikhail Bakhtin argued that the realist novel has a heteroglossic form, i.e. that there are many voices to a novel and certainly several forces of signification that are mirrored and represented by the characters’ dilemmas.
 While realism seeks to represent modernity as a whole, modernity is in fact a fractured whole in which a plurality of voices and perspectives are expressed.
 Do you now see why literary realism can never truly be objectively descriptive of any “real” reality?
 Religion plays an integral part in the articulation of social conflict in the realist novel.
 Here the changing trends within religious discourse, no longer the life-threatening offense of yore, acquires a renewed social and political significance.
 This is faithfully mirrored in all of Eliot’s novels (“Middlemarch” is another example).
 Whereas in the Middle Ages society was unified by Christian symbolism that served to unite communities, in the modern world this sense of totality is lost and replaced with diligent steadfastness towards another goal, of a less celestial nature perhaps.
 In narrative realism, this religious paradox is often represented by tensions and anxieties within the community, even hostility.